 The numbers of asylum applications have fluctuated greatly over the past two decades.
-The numbers have gradually increased since 2006, when asylum levels in the EU had dropped to the level of the late 1980s, and steeply increased in 2011.
-Several events in 2013 led to another steep increase of asylum applications, and the trend is likely to continue in 2014 (see figure 1).
+The numbers have gradually increased since 2006, when asylum levels in the EU had dropped to the level of the late 1980s.
+Several events in 2013 led to another steep increase of asylum applications, the trend continued in 2014 and particularly in 201521 (see figure 1).

-Figure 1: Asylum applications in the EU-28, 1985-2013
+Figure 1: Asylum applications in the EU-28, 1985-2015.
 Source: Eurostat